 Rose swallowed and looked back at the Time Window.
 "Earth will be destroyed if I fail?"

 "I'm afraid so," the White Guardian confirmed.
 "This plot was done to avoid the intervention of the Guardians of the Universe."

 "Well then," Rose said taking a deep breath.
 "What do I do to go through this thing?"

 The White Guardian smiled at Rose and stood from his chair.
 He nodded respectfully to her.
-"Thank you Rose.
+"Thank you, Rose.
 Be careful, history can be a dangerous place."

 Rose forced her eyes open and sat up slowly.
 She was in a strange room, more like a hall actually.
 A timber roof was over her head with some paintings on it and elegant carvings.
 One the wall in the corner of her eye she saw a heavy tapestry hanging over the stone wall.
-Forcing herself to her feet, Rose noticed that she was still holding the jewelry box in her right hand.
+Forcing herself to her feet, Rose noticed that she was still holding the jewellery box in her right hand.
 Once she was standing, Rose noticed the furniture and tall standing candles that were lit.
-The place looked strangely familiar and right out a Tudor era history show.
+The place looked strangely familiar and right out a Tudor-era history show.

-Footsteps down the hall made Rose turn towards the doorway just in time to see a short middle aged woman dressed in a dark Tudor era dress walk through the door.
-The woman gasped at the sight of Rose, but recovered quickly.
+Footsteps down the hall made Rose turn towards the doorway just in time to see a short middle-aged woman dressed in a dark Tudor era dress walk through the door.
+The woman gasped at the sight of Rose but recovered quickly.